cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+7/1/2020

+More work on the Photo Import Testing - it could of course be more comprehensive (probably most missing is some validation of the html - or maybe checking specific elements?) but I think this is a great first 'safety' sanity check to get in place and should help the project to move in this direction for all content types.

+Updated the data notifications in the Lists to repspond to the newer local content update notifications - also a small refactor to more easily get the gui image url without getting tripped up on nulls or other invalid values (of course truly invalid data is very important - but not here, these gui routines should display what is possible to display and as much as possible not crash due to a missing picture/invalid data).

+In the photo testing for the JSON data files I wanted to compare all properties and found CompareNETObjects to be very useful - https://github.com/GregFinzer/Compare-Net-Objects!

 6/30/2020